anvichip/yt-video-audio2text-whisper/README.md

 2. Execute the provided code cells in the notebook.
 The notebook will use the Whisper AI results to format the transcriptions.

 3. Run the main() function code block in Google Colab.

+4. You will encounter a prompt to enter the link of the Youtube video.
+Enter the link then press enter.

 5. Once the notebook has finished executing, a text file named `transcribed_text.txt` will be created in the same directory.